joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/TabStripEventBuilder.md

 # Kendo.Mvc.UI.Fluent.TabStripEventBuilder

-Defines the fluent interface for configuring the Events.
+Defines the fluent interface for configuring the TabStrip events.

 ## Methods